• Home

 Material UI React

 Does Material Design even need an introduction anymore?
 The MUI library implements the entire Google design system into an extended React library.
-MUI also happens to be one of the most loved libraries in this branch.
-With nearly 75k stars on GitHub, the popularity of MUI is rather clear.
+MUI is also one of the most loved libraries in this branch.
 So, what makes it such a success?

-First and foremost, MUI is run as a brand as opposed to solely an open-source project.
+First and foremost, MUI is run as a brand instead of solely an open-source project.
 This means that to protect their brand integrity – the components are styled to perfection.
 The same goes for documentation, which is not your average “here is an example” type.

-The best part though is how many people depend on MUI.
+The best part, though, is how many people depend on MUI.
 Because the project is so popular, there are countless free resources to help you get started.
 Landing page templates, a mockup of blog design, and portfolio styles.
-Think of a project and chances are someone has already published a boilerplate for something similar.
+Think of a project; chances are someone has already published a boilerplate for something similar.

 Gestalt